The Clams

 No such luck.

 That would have been the end of the story but for Bruce "Cousin Brucie" Morrow.
-Bruce was the #1 DJ on New York City's WNBC, at that time one of the most influential top-40 AM radio stations in the country.
-Making no bones about it, Bruce thought the recording was garbage.
-Undoubtedly having a bad hair day, he played "Close To You" to show his listeners the kind of crap he got in the mail every day from record companies.
-But much to everyone's surprise, the phones 'lit up': His radio audience loved it, and "Close To You" was officially put into heavy rotation on the station's play-list.
-In the days following, as these things used to go, top 40 stations all over the country picked it up because WNBC was on it.
-For 2 or 3 weeks, The Clams' "Close To You" was a national turntable hit getting extensive airplay and The Clams were a household word, demonstrating yet again that in America, poor taste is contagious.
+Bruce was the #1 DJ on New York City's WABC, at that time one of the most influential top-40 AM radio stations in the country.
+Making no bones about it, Bruce thought the recording was idiotic.
+Undoubtedly having a bad hair day, he played "Close To You" to show his listeners the kind of junk he got in the mail every day from record companies.
+But much to everyone's surprise, the phones 'lit up': His radio audience loved it, and "Close To You" was put into heavy rotation on the station's play-list.
+In the days following, as these things used to go, top 40 stations all over the country picked it up because WABC was on it.
+For 2 or 3 weeks, The Clams' version of "Close To You" was a national turntable hit getting extensive airplay and The Clams were a household word, demonstrating yet again that in America, poor taste is contagious.

-By the way, it's an antiquated term now, but "turntable hit" was used to describe a record that is very popular on the radio but you can't buy it anywhere.
+By the way, it's an antiquated term now, but "turntable hit" was used to describe a record that was very popular on the radio but you couldn't buy it anywhere.
 Remember, CTI hadn't pressed any copies to send to stores.

 Epilog